Resources & Statistics

 - Abortion must be justified under section 334 of the Health Act 1911.

-- Where an abortion is unlawfully performed by a medical practitioner he or she is liable to a fine of $50000.
+- Where an abortion is unlawfully performed by a medical practitioner they are liable to a fine of $50000.

 - Where an abortion is unlawfully performed by someone other than a medical practitioner, the penalty is a maximum of five years imprisonment.

 The offence of ‘unlawful’ abortion may only be committed by the persons involved in performing the abortion.
-The patient herself is not subject to any legal sanction in Western Australia.
+The patient themself is not subject to any legal sanction in Western Australia.

 Section 259 is a defence for unlawful abortion: